-The GALC was created through Public Law 25-45 to convey title of federal excess lands to the original land owners once returned to the Government of Guam.
-Also, the GALC is known as the Land Claims Facilitator.
-Moreover, the GALC is mandated to establish an account known as the Land Bank.
+The Guam Ancestral Lands Commission (GALC) was created through Public Law 25-45 to convey title of federal excess lands to the original land owners once returned to the Government of Guam.
+Also, GALC is also known as the Land Claims Facilitator.
+Moreover, GALC is mandated to establish an account known as the Land Bank.
 The funds deposited into this account will be used to compensate original land owners who will never realize the return of their ancestral lands.
 Additionally, the Land Bank GALC has a fund known as the Landowner's Recovery Fund.
 This fund was created to grant loans, or guarantees of loans or grants in aid to landowners to defer costs or fees of professional services.
 The GALC is comprised of a 7 member board, director, and two staff.

-Since its creation, the GALC has faced many challenges such as no Land Bank Rules and Regulations in regards to the processing of just compensation to unfortunate families who will not benefit from returned ancestral property.
-Also, access to properties returned, zoning of properties returned, accountability of commercial lease revenues, and funding are all challenges that have plagued the GALC.
+Since its creation up until GALC has faced many challenges such as no Land Bank Rules and Regulations in regards to the processing of just compensation to unfortunate families who will not benefit from returned ancestral property.
+Also, access to properties returned, zoning of properties returned, accountability of commercial lease revenues, and funding are all challenges that have negatively affected the day-to-day operations of GALC.